Swif7ify/Autonomous-Robot-Pathfinding-Simulator/README.md

-# .

-This template should help get you started developing with Vue 3 in Vite.
+This is a clean template that should help get you started developing with Vue 3 in Vite.

 ## Recommended IDE Setup